-Is Marseille really dangerous?
+Is Marseille dangerous?
+Situation as of March 2026

 Neighborhoods to avoid in Marseille